mikera/vectorz/README.md

  - Supports double vectors of arbitrary size
  - Vector values are mutable
- - Support for any size matrices
+ - Support for any size matrices, including higher dimensional (NDArray) matrices
  - Support for affine transformations
  - Ability to create lightweight "reference" vectors (e.g. to access subranges of other vectors)
  - Library of useful mathematical functions on vectors
  - Vectors have lots of utility functionality implemented - Cloneable, Serializable, Comparable etc.
- - Support for custom operators that can be applied to array elements
+ - Composable custom operators that can be applied to array elements
- - Input / output of vectors and matrices in edn format
+ - Input / output of vectors and matrices in readable edn format

 Vectorz is deigned to allow the maximum performance possible for vector / matrix maths on the JVM.